 And of course theory will have to catch up with practice.
 To be fully effective, modern anarchism will have to include at least three levels: activists, people's organizations, and researchers.
 The problem at the moment is that anarchist intellectuals who want to get past old-fashioned, vanguardist habits - the Marxist sectarian hangover that still haunts so much of the radical intellectual world - are not quite sure what their role is supposed to be.
 Anarchism needs to become reflexive.
 But how?
 On one level the answer seems obvious.
 One should not lecture, not dictate, not even necessarily think of oneself as a teacher, but must listen, explore and discover.
 To tease out and make explicit the tacit logic already underlying new forms of radical practice.
 To put oneself at the service of activists by providing information, or exposing the interests of the dominant elite carefully hidden behind supposedly objective, authoritative discourses, rather than trying to impose a new version of the same thing.
 But at the same time most recognize that intellectual struggle needs to reaffirm its place.
 Many are beginning to point out that one of the basic weaknesses of the anarchist movement today is, with respect to the time of, say, Kropotkin or Reclus, or Herbert Read, exactly the neglecting of the symbolic, the visionary, and overlooking of the effectiveness of theory.
 How to move from ethnography to utopian visions - ideally, as many utopian visions as possible?
-It is hardly a coincidence that some of the greatest recruiters for anarchism in countries like the United States have been feminist science fiction writers like Starhawk or Ursula K. LeGuin.
+It is hardly principles of anti-sectarianism and open-endedness so seriously that they refuse to refer to themselves as 'anarchists' for that very reason3.